-Next, you will work through our Become An Inbox Manager Training Course, easily completed within 6-8 hours (or within one week).
+Next, you will work through our Become An Inbox Manager Training Course, easily completed in 9-10 hours (or within one week).
 Upon completion, you will be sent a flat rate of $100.

 Each course module includes a quiz and your results will be reviewed with our Training Manager during your first training call.

 There can sometimes be a delay between the completion of your training period and your first client match, which is why we recommend keeping any additional streams of income until you've build up a roster of clients with InboxDone.